briankeny/koterm/README.md

 <h2>Koterm</h2>
 Koterm is a fast subdomain enumerator and host scanning tool I wrote in python .

+It is designed for websites which use OSINT.
+May be of great use in bug bounty programs.

-koterm in action
+<b> koterm in action</b>
 ![koterm](kotroot/kot.jpg)

-May be of great help for Recon in  bug bounty hunting or for how you intend to use .

 <h3>Installation</h3>
 Clone from koterm github repo